drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/function.png){: loading=lazy }
 #### Problem of Number of CoMFA Descriptors

-The number of descriptors accumulated in a CoMFA analysis (columns) is by far greater than those in a QSAR study (in classical QSAR the number of molecules exceeds the number of descriptors by a factor of 3-5, whereas in CoMFA, the number of descriptors exceeds the number of molecules by a factor of several thousand).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/problem-number-comfa-descriptors-a9bda33a'><i class='fa fa-play' aria-hidden='true'></i></button>The number of descriptors accumulated in a CoMFA analysis (columns) is by far greater than those in a QSAR study (in classical QSAR the number of molecules exceeds the number of descriptors by a factor of 3-5, whereas in CoMFA, the number of descriptors exceeds the number of molecules by a factor of several thousand).
 Moreover, the descriptors are highly correlated because many of the values of neighboring grid points are similar.
 Classical QSAR regression techniques (e.g. MLR) cannot be employed with this type of data.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.